shreyansh21sharma/Spark-Document-Similarity/readme.md

 # Document Similarity using Spark

 A simple program built upon Apache Spark using Scala and sbt to find the similarity between multiple documents on their specified locations.
-Under development.
+#### Algorithm inspired from a similar work done in internship finding relation between multiple data sources in a big data environment.

 ## Getting Started